Planning a trip to San Diego, California? You’ve just hit the jackpot!

 Make sure to bring your passport or proper ID for the border, and come ready to eat, walk, and learn.
 This tour frequently sells out, so secure it early to lock it in!

-Whether you’re celebrating something special or just want to end your day on the water, this cruise ticks every box.
-Check out the hundreds of rave reviews here to see why this is one of San Diego’s most loved sunset experiences!
+Whether you’re celebrating something special or just want a relaxed evening on the water, this cruise delivers.
+Just take a look at the HUNDREDS of rave reviews to see why it’s one of San Diego’s most popular sunset experiences!

 Related Read: For tips on how to get around, the best activities, and where to eat, check out our detailed 3-day San Diego itinerary!